Amberstar: Reception

 Amberstar received mixed to positive reviews in Germany and the UK.
 Many critics praised the deep storyline while feeling that the graphics were a bit outdated in comparison to other current RPGs such as Ultima Underworld or Might and Magic: Clouds of Xeen.

 The One gave the Amiga version of Amberstar an overall score of 78%, comparing its gameplay to Ultima VI and Eye of the Beholder, stating that it "[mixes] the depth, character interaction and size of [Ultima VI] with the first-person 3D immediacy of [Eye of the Beholder]".
 The One praises the amount of content in Amberstar, punctuating this by saying "No matter what your predicament, there's always something new to see or do."
-The One criticizes Amberstar's graphics, stating that "the 3D bits are by-and-large redundant - the graphics are unattractive, direct action with the 3D environment is minimal", as well as the UI, calling it "over-complicated and not particularly elegant", furthermore stating that "a little more design forethought" would improve Amberstar's overall appeal.
+The One criticises Amberstar's graphics, stating that "the 3D bits are by-and-large redundant, the graphics are unattractive, direct action with the 3D environment is minimal", as well as the UI, calling it "over-complicated and not particularly elegant", furthermore saying "a little more design forethought" would improve Amberstar's overall appeal.
 The One also criticises Amberstar's switching back and forth between a first-person perspective and a third-person top-down perspective, and questions the purpose of this design decision.

 Legacy

-While planned as first part in a trilogy, Amberstar was succeeded by only one sequel called Ambermoon.
+While planned as the first part in a trilogy, Amberstar was succeeded by only one sequel called Ambermoon.
 Unlike Amberstar, Ambermoon was released only on Amiga.
 Disappointing sales of both Amberstar and Ambermoon led Thalion Software to close after the sequel's German release.
 The title of what was supposed to be the third and final game was disclosed by game creator Karsten Köper as being AmberWorlds.
+On May 14, 2023, the surviving source code for the game and its sequel Ambermoon was uploaded on GitHub by Jurie Horneman, programmer of both games.